makeitcheaper/Frontend_ui_developer_test/README.md

 - Make the banner area show a thank you message when the for is submitted.
 - Show a validation error if there is a problem with the form.
 - We have added some sections and a form to get you started.
+- Images, Text, Colours and dimensions can all be found in the Zeplin files.

 # Steps